singhsrj/Chronicle---YT2Notes/README.md

 | **Brief** | Summary + 5 key points |
 | **Detailed** | Summary, 10 key points, concepts, timeline |
 | **Comprehensive** | All 6 types: summary, key points, concepts, timeline, quotes, action items |

-### Interactive Chat
-1. Select any text in the Notes panel
-2. Type your question in the chat input
-3. AI responds with context-aware answers
-4. View all conversation threads in the Threads tab

 ---